How much does a Mental Health Case Manager make?

 Chrysalis Health

-Chrysalis Health offers Mental Health Case Manager positions with a focus on patient care.
-They operate in Florida, providing mental health services to individuals and families.
-Their approach is centered on holistic and compassionate care.
+Chrysalis Health offers Mental Health Case Manager jobs with a commitment to quality care.
+They operate in Florida, providing services to individuals with mental health needs.
+Their approach is holistic, focusing on both mental and physical well-being.

 -